 Abanotubani sulfur baths

-The sulfur thermal baths are one of Tbilisi's most iconic sights.
-Recognizable by their brick domes that jut out from the surface, they have been part of the city's history for centuries.
-Relaxing in one of these baths is a unique experience, especially in winter, when the contrast between the cold outside and the warmth of the water is truly breathtaking.
+The sulfur hot springs are one of Tbilisi's most iconic sights (see location).
+Recognizable by their brick domes that rise above the surface, they have been part of the city's history for centuries.

 Some baths retain a more traditional style, with mosaics and private rooms, while others offer modern services such as massages and spa treatments.
 Even if you don't go inside, it's worth walking around the neighborhood and appreciating the unique atmosphere.